bonfus/muesr/docs/MnSi.rst

 orbits (see [DalmasdeReotier2016]_).
 This last parameter strongly influence the results.

-Here we define a phase shift :math:`\phi=2` degrees as reported in the article mentioned above.
+Here we define a phase shift of :math:`\phi=2` degrees as reported in the article mentioned above.

 .. literalinclude:: ../examples/MnSi/run_example.py
-   :lines: 293-231
+   :lines: 293-311
    :lineno-start: 293
    :emphasize-lines: 1,11
    :language: python

 Repeating the same procedure discussed above leads to the following comparison between the magnetic structures with :math:`\phi=0` (blue) and